Attendance & School Holidays

 Attendance Support Meetings

 If attendance falls to 90% or below, this is known as persistent absence.
 These children will be missing at least four weeks of schooling over a year and their progress will be suffering.
-You will be invited in for a meeting with Mr Goffee and Mrs Wilson to see what help and support we can offer.
+You will be invited in for a meeting with Mr Goffee to see what help and support we can offer.

 Top Tip: We want your child in school as much as possible to maximise their potential, work with us so we can help make this happen!